-We learn from these letters that Timothy is a bit timid.

-He loved Jesus, but when met with resistance, he tended to shrink back rather than rise up - cower rather than power.
+We learn from these letters that Timothy was a bit timid.
+He loved Jesus, but when met with resistance he tended to shrink back rather than rise up - cower rather than power.
 Here Paul supplies a needed reminder...

-Apparently, when God called Timothy to ministry, He gave to him a few personal, predictive promises.
+Apparently, when God called Timothy to ministry He gave to him a few personal, predictive promises.
 And promises from God are powerful.
 They cast vision and establish direction.
-They become anchors in the storm, reflectors in the dark, signs along the road.
-They fan the fire when you start to run out of steam.
+God's promises become anchors in the storm, reflectors in the dark, signs along the road.
+Promises fan the fire when you run out of steam.

 And here's my question, what personal promises has God made to you?
-Do as Paul encourages Timothy...

-Don't shirk from those promises.

-Don't conveniently forget them.
-Recall them, embrace them - rise up in faith, and use those old promises as new motivation to keep up the fight.
+Do as Paul encourages Timothy, don't shrink back from God's promises.
+Don't forget them, but recall them, embrace them - rise up in faith, and use those promises as motivation to keep fighting.

 Timothy needs to hold fast.
-Verse 19, "Having faith and a good conscience, which some having rejected, concerning the faith have suffered shipwreck, of whom are Hymenaeus and Alexander, whom I delivered to Satan that they may learn not to blaspheme."
+Verse 19, 1:19 "Having faith and a good conscience, which some having rejected, concerning the faith have suffered shipwreck, 1:20 of whom are Hymenaeus and Alexander, whom I delivered to Satan that they may learn not to blaspheme."

 Wars have casualties, including the spiritual battle.
-And Paul mentions two men who "suffered shipwreck."

-Hymenaeus and Alexander denied the faith and got the right foot of dis-fellowship.
+And Paul mentions two men who 1:19 "suffered shipwreck."
+Hymenaeus and Alexander denied the faith, and got the right foot of dis-fellowship.
 They were booted from the body.
-The fastest way to learn to appreciate what you've been given is to be forced to live without it.
+The fastest way to learn to appreciate what you've been given, is to be forced to live without it.

-Thankfully, only a few times in the 39 years I've been a pastor have we had to remove folks from the church - and when it had to happen, it was done biblically.
+Thankfully, only a few times in the 42 years I've been a pastor have we had to remove folks from the church - and when it had to happen it was done biblically.